Hasanaginica: Setting and plot

-Hasanaginica, "The Mourning Song of the Noble Wife of the Hasan Aga" is a ballad about the Muslim family Arapović in Dalmatia.
+Hasanaginica, "The Mourning Song of the Noble Wife of the Hasan Aga", is a ballad about the Muslim family Arapović in Dalmatia.
 The incidents take place along the Eyalet of Bosnia's frontier in Vrdol (today Zagvozd), near the Biokovo mountains of Dalmatia, where the lord (ağa) Hasan Arapović had large estates.
 The ruins of the Hasan's towers exist today, as well as the place where Hasanaginica is presumed to be buried, near the ruins, on the southwestern slopes of the Blue Lake.

 The ballad relates that following a battle, whilst lying wounded, Hasan-aga summons his wife, Fatima, who was unwilling to accompany him to the battlefield.
 Deeply angered and in pain, Hasan-aga sends his wife a message ordering her to leave his castle without their children.
 Despite pleading with her brother, who brings her the message and the divorce papers, Hasan-aga's wife is ousted from her home and her brother arranges her to be married to a wealthy kadı.
 As a last wish before the marriage, she asks her brother for a long veil so that she does not see her children as the wedding procession passes by her old castle.
 Ultimately, her children see her and call out for her.
 As she stops to bid them farewell one last time, she dies of sorrow.

 Linguistic and historical background

-The poem's language is Serbo-Croatian, termed by Fortis as "Illyrian" (meaning South Slavic).
+The poem's language is termed by Fortis as "Illyrian" (meaning South Slavic), which is a name that was in use before the term Serbo-Croatian.
 The version published by Fortis was probably copied from an ikavian text and changed in accordance with the style of language spoken in Dubrovnik.
 It combines mostly ijekavian and some ikavian forms, and includes misspellings.
 Serbian philologist and linguist Vuk Karadžić (1787–1864), who never actually heard the poem sung by a folk singer, changed Fortis's transcription to create a more Serbian version which would reflect his codification of the language.

 The meter of the ballad is classical South Slavic decasyllable or 10-syllable verse, translated by Goethe as trochaic pentameter.

+The name Hasanaginica reflects the contemporary status of women as socially dependent on men, being identified only by the husband's name, and not by her own given name.

 There is much debate about whether the ballad was purely poetical and fictional, or based on real people and events.
 However, the following people did actually exist and are believed to be the basis of the ballad: